CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 When creating a character, use the following array to set their attribute values: 14, 13, 12, 11, 10.

-When text uses the full name of an ability, such as "Might", it is referring to the value of the attribute.
-When the shorthand, such as "MIG" is used, it is referring to the modifier.
+When text uses the full name of an ability, such as "Might", it is referring to the value of the attribute (e.g. 14).
+When the shorthand, such as "MIG" is used, it is referring to the modifier (e.g. 2).
 The modifier is calculated by subtracting 10 from the attribute value and then dividing the total by 2, while rounding down.

 | Value | Modifier | Value | Modifier |
 | --- | --- | --- | --- |